 Cost, Insurance and Freight (CIF)

 CIF only applies to maritime shipments (not air freight).
 Under these terms, sellers assume responsibility for the goods and insurance up until the goods arrive at the destination port.
-Responsibility then shifts to the buyer when the goods arrive.
+The responsibility then shifts to the buyer when the goods arrive.

 Insurance coverage: CIF also requires insurance to be taken out.
 However, the level of cover required is Institute Cargo Clause (C), which is more restrictive and generally the most affordable option.

-The seller will be responsible for risk of cargo damage up to door of destination (but is not obliged to insure cargo) under the following terms:
+The seller will be responsible for the risk of cargo damage up to the door of destination (but is not obliged to insure cargo) under the following terms: